 Fellowships and Scholarship

-Kay Poustie Scholarship
+Kay Poustie Scholarship - applications have now closed.

 In 2018, the Kay Poustie Scholarship is in the form of five $1,000 bursaries to assist Western Australian public library professionals attend one of the following conferences;